Thompson & Peppercorn locomotives

 A2/1 1944 Thompson

 The last four of an order for V2 class locomotives left Doncaster Works as 4-6-2s.
-Except for their smaller boilers and cylinders (which were similar to those fitted to the 2-6-2 type) these engines resembled the A2/2 class.
+Except for their much smaller boilers and cylinders (which were similar to those fitted to the 2-6-2 type) these engines resembled the A2/2 class.

 Cook, A.F.
 London & North Eastern Raliway: the "A2" class 3-cyl.
 4-6-2 locomotives.
 J. Stephenson Loco.
 Soc., 1944, 20, 163-5. illus. (line drawing s. el.)